jacoby/jacoby.github.io/_posts/2023-03-20-give-a-little-bit-weekly-challenge-209.markdown

 categories: ""
 ---

-Welcome to [Weekly Chgallenge #209](https://theweeklychallenge.org/blog/perl-weekly-challenge-209/).
+Welcome to [Weekly Challenge #209](https://theweeklychallenge.org/blog/perl-weekly-challenge-209/).
 I can't do another HTTP.cats pic because [209 is not an assigned HTTP response code](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml), but it is [the area code for a huge part of central California](https://www.allareacodes.com/209), including Calaveras county, made famous by Mark Twain and ["
 The Celebrated Jumping Frog of Calaveras County"](https://en.wikipedia.org/wiki/The_Celebrated_Jumping_Frog_of_Calaveras_County).

 I was _so_ tempted to title this something like "The Jumping Camel of Calaveras County", but I didn't.